RatPoison-dev/RatPoison/README.md

     * Added settings checks for nade tracer & helper
     * Updating the viewmatrix for w2s is called once per overlay update instead of multiple times throughout all visual scripts using it
     * Extra for crash fixes

+* Hotfix 2
+    * Fixed nade helper not showing spots near position correctly
+    * Combo can be used without having the hitmarker enabled

 ---